-Through this education outreach, the Cardano community is being equipped with the essential skills they need to build on Cardano.
+Through this education outreach, members of the Cardano community gain the essential skills they need to build on Cardano.
 An empowered community means a stronger ecosystem.

-During 2021, IOG launched the Plutus Pioneer and Atala Pioneer programs.
-Together, these programs saw over 3,500 participants trained on Plutus and Atala and were very well received amongst the community.
-A Marlowe Pioneer Program will launch mid 2022.
+In 2021, IOG launched the Plutus Pioneer and Atala Pioneer programs.
+Together, these programs saw over 3,500 participants trained on Plutus and Atala and were very well received by the community.
+A Marlowe Pioneer Program will launch in mid-2022.

 Earlier in 2022, IOG launched the IOG Academy, a library of educational videos and materials covering Haskell, Plutus, and Marlowe.